Purpose

 Exclusion Criteria

-• On diabetes medication or any medication known to affect glucose or blood pressure - Change in the dosage of a chronic medication within the past 3 months - Have a clinically significant laboratory abnormality (e.g., abnormal hemoglobin levels) - Significant gastrointestinal disease, major gastrointestinal surgery, or gallstones - Significant cardiovascular, renal, cardiac, liver, lung, adrenal, or nervous system disease that might compromise the participant's safety or data validity - Evidence of cancer within the last 5 years - Pregnant or breastfeeding - Diagnosed psychiatric conditions - Sleep disorder, circadian disorder, or regularly sleep less than 6 hours per night - Currently, perform overnight shift work - Regularly eat within a <9-hour period each day - Lost or gained more than 3 kg of weight in the past 3 months
+• Been diagnosed with diabetes or on diabetes medication or any medication known to affect glucose or 24-hour rhythms in blood pressure - On weight loss medication - Change in the dosage of a chronic medication within the past 2 months - Have a clinically significant laboratory abnormality (e.g., abnormal hemoglobin levels) - Significant gastrointestinal disease, major gastrointestinal surgery, or gallstones - Significant cardiovascular, renal, cardiac, liver, lung, adrenal, or nervous system disease that might compromise the participant's safety or data validity - Evidence of cancer (other than non-melanoma skin cancer) within the last 5 years - Pregnant or breastfeeding - Diagnosed psychiatric conditions - Sleep disorder, circadian disorder, or regularly sleep less than 6 hours per night - Major change in health or medical history in the past 3 months - Currently perform overnight shift work - Regularly eat within a <10.5-hour period each day - Lost or gained more than 4% of weight in the past 2 months - Traveled more than 2 time zones away in the 2 months prior to enrolling in this study - Will travel outside the Central time zone in the 2 weeks prior to testing - Will travel more than 1 time zone away during this study - Behavioral factors or other circumstances that may make it difficult for you to follow the study requirements

 Study Design